sneakysneak/docs/pages/installing-templates-api/overview-new-account.md

 This article gives an overview on setting up a new Cyclr Account using the Cyclr API.

+Useful links:
-See the [Cyclr Concepts article](./cyclr-concepts) for an explanation of some of the terms used here.
+* [Cyclr Concepts article](./cyclr-concepts) for an explanation of some of the terms used here.
+* [Cyclr **Interactive API Reference** links](./testing-cyclr-api) for all available endpoints.
+Also enables you to make calls.

 ### Accessing Cyclr's API